-This information can be released to anyone requesting it.
-The above-cited information will not be released if a student notifies the Registrar's Office in writing from their LaGrange College email account that they would like their record to be made confidential.
+- Public Information: Student's name, address, telephone listing, academic major, dates of attendance, awards received, participation in officially recognized activities, and sports, weight, and heights of athletic team members.
+This information will be released to anyone requesting it.
+Information which can be released to the public on any student is name, class, major, date of attendance; degree earned; awards received; local and permanent address, and telephone number.
+The above-cited information will not be released if a student notifies the Registrar's Office not to release information. - 2.
+To parents if the student is financially dependent upon the parent (IRS code definition).
+The burden of identifying such dependency rests with the student or parent. - 3.
+Information concerning application for or receipt of financial aid, which may be released to official agencies involved in decisions on aid allocations.

-- 2. To parents if the student is financially dependent upon the parent (IRS code definition).
-The burden of identifying such dependency rests with the student or parent and must be provided with each request for the education record. - 3.
-Information concerning the application for or receipt of financial aid, which may be released to official agencies involved in decisions on aid allocations. - 4.
-Information released to College officials with a legitimate educational interest. - 5.
+- 4. Information released to College officials with a legitimate educational interest. - 5.
 Information required by federal or state agencies as specifically provided by law. - 6.
 Information needed in connection with an emergency to protect the health or safety of the student or other persons, as authorized by Department of Education regulations.